 What exactly does “co-employment” mean?
 Co-employment refers to a situation in which the business manages its employees on a day-to-day basis, while the PEO provides requisite HR services (be they insurance, payroll, or other benefits administration).

 Here are some common services that PEOs may offer:

 - Benefits administration

 - Payroll administration

 - Unemployment administration

 - Workers’ compensation administration

 - Family and Medical Leave Act administration

 PEOs have purchasing power.
-They can purchase better insurance plans than a small business could on its own, which makes PEOs an option for small businesses.
+They can purchase better insurance plans which makes PEOs an option.
 The reason that some PEOs have so much purchasing power is that they offer the same group health benefits to multiple businesses through a large master policy.
 That means that the PEO may have little incentive to find a health plan package that is specifically tailored to the needs of your small business.

 PEO insurance means the PEO is responsible for the entire relationship with the carrier, from policy selection to renewals to pricing changes.
 Clients don’t have to worry about those issues, so they can focus on their core business instead.